-The Office of the Chairman of the Administrative Conference of the United States has established a working group—the Model Adjudication Rules Working Group—to review and revise the Conference’s Model Adjudication Rules.
+The Office of the Chairman of the Administrative Conference of the United States established a working group—the Model Adjudication Rules Working Group—to review and revise the Conference’s Model Adjudication Rules.
 Released in 1993 by a similar working group of the Conference, the Model Adjudication Rules were designed for use by federal agencies to amend or develop their procedural rules for hearings conducted under the Administrative Procedure Act.
 The original Model Adjudication Rules appear under “Project Documents” below.
-Numerous agencies have relied on the Model Rules to improve existing adjudicative schemes, and newer agencies, like the Consumer Financial Protection Bureau, have relied on them to design new procedures.
+Numerous agencies have relied on the Model Rules to improve existing adjudicative schemes, and newer agencies, like the Bureau of Consumer Financial Protection, have relied on them to design new procedures.
 Significant changes in adjudicative practices and procedures since 1993—including use of electronic case management and video hearings—necessitate a careful review and revision of the Model Adjudication Rules.
-In reviewing and revising the Model Rules, the Working Group will rely on the Conference’s extensive empirical research of adjudicative practices reflected in the Federal Administrative Adjudication Database, amendments to the Federal Rules of Civil Procedure since 1993, and input from agency officials, academics, practitioners, and other stakeholders.
+In reviewing and revising the Model Rules, the Working Group relied on the Conference’s extensive empirical research of adjudicative practices reflected in the Federal Administrative Adjudication Database, amendments to the Federal Rules of Civil Procedure since 1993, and input from agency officials, academics, practitioners, and other stakeholders.

-The Office of the Chairman has established this working group under the provisions of the Administrative Conference Act.
+The Office of the Chairman established this working group under the provisions of the Administrative Conference Act.
 The primary purpose of the Act is to:

 Provide suitable arrangements through which Federal agencies, assisted by outside experts, may cooperatively study mutual problems, exchange information, and develop recommendations for action by proper authorities to the end that private rights may be fully protected and regulatory activities and other Federal responsibilities may be carried out expeditiously in the public interest.
 [5 U.S.C. § 591(1)]